Animal Husbandry

 White Revolution

-Present Status of Milk Production in India
+What is the Present Status of Milk Production in India?

 Also, India exported 67,572.99 million tonnes of dairy products in 2022-23, worth Rs.
 2,269.85 Crores.
-The top export destinations include Bhutan, the USA, Saudi Arabia, UAE and Bangladesh.
+The top export destinations include Bhutan, the USA, Saudi Arabia, the UAE, and Bangladesh.

 Top Milk Producing States in India